-Pale copper-pink color; white peach, apricot, grapefruit on fruity nose; peach, strawberry, apricot, grapefruit, mango, citrus on the palate.
+Pale copper color; white peach, apricot, grapefruit on the nose; peach, melon, grapefruit, citrus, strawberry on the palate.

-Dry with nice fruitiness; smooth and creamy in the mouth with good acidity; medium-full body.
-Interesting zing on the finish, especially late, and it lingers.
-Bright and fresh with nice minerality; the minerality is part of the intriguing finish.
-Blend of 65% grenache, 25% cinsault, 8% syrah, 2% mourvedre; 13.5% ABV.
-The grapes come from select vineyards in Côtes de Provence “chosen to ensure that the wine is characterized by fruit and freshness with added finesse and complexity,” according to the website.
+Dry with nice fruitiness.
+Medium-full body.
+Very appealing texture—velvety on mid-plate and finish.
+Blend of 60% grenache, 30% cinsault, 6% syrah, 4% mourvedre; 13.% ABV.
+The grapes come mostly from family properties and from select vineyards in Côtes de Provence “chosen to ensure that the wine is characterized by fruit and freshness with added finesse and complexity,” according to the website.

 “In these parts, growing vines is the legacy of ancient times.
 Alas, a short while before Marcel Ott’s discovery, phylloxera had wreaked havoc on the vines.
 The land was cheaper, but the vineyards would have to be replanted.
 The wine had lost a great deal of its soul in the vineyard’s reconstruction.
 Marcel Ott bought several estates and began renovating them with the determined ambition to create great Provencal wines from noble grape varieties.

 “Today, 120 years later, cousins Christian and Jean-François Ott dedicate their life to their ancestor’s love for the site.
 In 2004, Domaines Ott joined Louis Roederer and its fabulous selection of wine craftsmen.

 “Christian and Jean-François run three estates: Château de Selle, Clos Mireille and Château Romassan.
 Each of these properties has its own individual charm and personality.
 Each can be proud of their extremely elegant rosé, red and white wines.
 In their cellars reigns one sovereign wine: the famous “Cœur de Grain”.